 As you wander through our 13 acres of garden, you’ll discover corners of English eccentricity that have become synonymous with the Wotton Estate.
 Ours was the first Italian garden in England, completed in 1652, adorned with Roman temples and original mosaics.
 The gardens have been deemed worthy of protection and are unusually, individually Grade II listed.
 Built for intrigue, discover their mystical nature that is fit for any romantic explorer.

 The River Tillingbourne

 Flowing peacefully through our estate is The River Tillingbourne, which had its own mill at one time.
 It has since become awash with aquatic plants and wildlife, including a family of ducks who come and go as they please.

 Click below to read our top picks of things to do whilst enjoying your stay here at Wotton House.
-From gin tours to national park visits, there are an abundance of activities for everyone.
+From gin tours to national park visits, there is an abundance of activities for everyone.
 If you are exploring the Surrey Hills, there are walking maps, hunter wellies and bicycles available from reception.